Harriet Redmond

 Harriet Redmond (born circa 1862 – June 27, 1952), also known as Hattie Redmond, was an African-American suffragist who lived and worked in Portland, Oregon.
-Born in St. Louis, Missouri, she moved to Oregon at a young age where she then became an active member of the suffragist movement.
+She moved to Oregon at a young age where she then became an active member of the suffragist movement.

 Redmond is best known for her efforts as secretary and then president of the Colored Women’s Equal Suffrage Association.
 After Oregonian women gained the right to vote in 1912, Redmond remained politically active by working on the campaigns of various Republicans.

 Family background

 Hattie Redmond was the daughter of emancipated slaves, LaVinia Blue and Reuben Crawford.
-At the time of her birth, the couple lived in St. Louis, Missouri.
-The family moved from Missouri to Marysville, California in 1871, and then to Hood River, Oregon, permanently placing themselves in Portland in 1880.
+The family moved to Marysville, California in 1871, and then to Hood River, Oregon, permanently placing themselves in Portland in 1880.

 LaVinia, who went by Vina, had a brother who lived in California, and their intention as a family was to always remain on the West Coast.
 Reuben first worked as a rope maker and then as an expert ship caulker, and he was named "the best ship caulker on the west coast" by The Oregonian in 1918.
 LaVinia stayed at home and also worked partly as a domestic servant.

 Historical records do not definitively confirm how the family was able to finance the move from Missouri to California.
 However, the family may have relied on the Freedman's Bureau, which would have granted them railroad access since they were emancipated slaves leaving the south.
 Alternatively, Reuben's new job at a ship construction site may have paid for him to move.

 Reuben Crawford was an active member of the Republican Party and the Colored Immigrants Aids Society.
 The Crawford family became a socially well-known family in Portland's African American community, which consisted of hundreds of individuals.
 The Crawford family attended Mt.
 Olivet Baptist Church, the first established black Baptist church in Oregon, where in 1912, Redmond held educational conferences on women's suffrage.